What pain and symptoms are associated with the biceps brachii muscles?

 Help with Bicep Brachii Muscle Pain

-Cold Therapy Treatment For Pain Shoulder, Upper Arm and Elbow Pain
+Cold Therapy Treatment Shoulder, Upper Arm, and Elbow Pain

-Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use injuries.
-Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
+Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new soft tissue injuries and is excellent as a maintenance treatment for overuse injuries.
+Cold therapy should be used for new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If you have recently injured the biceps brachii muscle or have unexplained pain that has just started in the shoulder, upper arm and elbow, use Biofreeze.
+If you have recently injured the biceps brachii muscle or have unexplained pain that has just started in the shoulder, upper arm, and elbow, use Biofreeze.
 Rub the gel into the shoulder, front of the upper arm and elbow.